hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
+My research interests are in studying computer-mediated practices in everyday life, textual analytics, and integrating Critical Theory into the field of Computer Science.

 I was born and raised in Mashhad, Iran and studied Electrical Engineering before joining UGA.
 My last name is pronounced /ya-KOO-bee-un/.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.